Andureh/qc803-QAOAFinal/README.md

-Since you have moved your core logic into src/ but are keeping the analysis in the Jupyter Notebook, your README.md should serve as a guide on how to set up the environment and run that specific notebook.

-Here is a professional, ready-to-use template.
-You can copy-paste this directly into your README.md file.

-Markdown

 # QAOA Portfolio Optimization

 This project explores the application of the Quantum Approximate Optimization Algorithm (QAOA) to the Portfolio Optimization problem.
 We analyze the performance of various classical optimizers (COBYLA, SPSA, POWELL) and investigate the impact of noise, circuit depth, and penalty factors on solution quality.